giftyemefatechhub/giftyemefatechhub/README.md

 ## 👋 Welcome | Välkommen | Bienvenido | Woezɔ | Akwaaba | Benvido | Ojekoo

 ---
 ## About Me

 I’m a Computer Science student at Kristianstad University, graduating in June 2025.
 I specialize in software development with interests in machine learning, mobile development, and real-world applications that create positive impact.
-My background in education and community engagement deeply influences my approach to technology: practical, inclusive, and purpose-driven.
+My background in education and community engagement deeply influences my approach to technology—practical, inclusive, and purpose-driven.

+As someone who loves languages and communication, I bring that same curiosity and adaptability into my work as a developer.
+Whether I'm building a full-stack application, designing a mobile tool, or contributing to a learning platform, I enjoy turning ideas into software that is both functional and human-centered.

-I enjoy transforming ideas into usable, user-focused software—whether it's through full-stack applications, mobile tools, or learning platforms.
-Beyond code, I value communication, team collaboration, and building with empathy.
+Beyond code, I value clear communication, team collaboration, and building with empathy because the best tech solutions are built by and for real people.

 ---